Updated: Jun 6

 Use the correct milk flow rate for your baby's age and development.
-Both an overly fast flow (which can make your baby gasp or choke) and an overly slow flow (which requires your baby to suck harder) can cause them to swallow extra air.
+Both an overly fast flow (which can make your baby gasp or choke) and an overly slow flow (which requires your baby to suck harder) can cause them to swallow too much air.

-Hold your baby in an upright position while feeding, which can help prevent air from getting trapped in their stomach.
+Hold your baby upright while bottle feeding, which can help prevent too much air from getting trapped in their stomach.

 Hold the bottle at a 45-degree angle or less to ensure that the nipple is always filled with milk/formula.